AdaCore/Ada_Drivers_Library/examples/MicroBit/README.md

 After a few seconds, you should see a text scrolling on the LED matrix.

-That's it, you are ready to hack the micro:bit with Ada!
+That's it!
+You are ready to hack the micro:bit with Ada!